 17. The Wirral dress code shall be strictly followed at Finals of Team Cup Competitions and at Final sessions of Individual Competitions on the Wirral organised by the Association.

-Trousers, tailored shorts, tailored cropped trousers or skirts shall be at least knee length and single coloured.
+Trousers, tailored shorts, tailored cropped trousers or skirts shall be at least knee length and single coloured in black

 Shirts shall be collared and sleeved, long or short.